Steven C. Quay: Career

 In 2009, Quay founded Atossa Therapeutics, a biopharmaceutical company based in Seattle.
 The company is listed on Nasdaq since 2012.

-In September 2021, Quay published a book, The Origin of the Virus: The hidden truths behind the microbe that killed millions of people, along with Angus Dalgleish and Paolo Barnard.
+In 2021, Quay published a book, The Origin of the Virus: The hidden truths behind the microbe that killed millions of people, along with Angus Dalgleish and Paolo Barnard.
+The book claims that COVID leaked from a Chinese lab.
 He is also an author of a book named Stay Safe: A Physician's Guide to Survive Coronavirus.